Example of Creating a Cube

 Deselect the Include Owner Value checkbox to aggregate without taking destination level value into account.
 The checkbox is selected by default.

-Click the OK button to save dimension aggregation parameters.
+Click the Apply button to save dimension aggregation parameters.

 The Aggregation wizard tab looks as follows:

-Open obtained cube and determine the following settings:
+Open the cube and determine the following settings:

-If the settings are correct ant tables contains the required information, then on opening cube the table will look as follows:
+If the settings are correct and tables contain the required data, the table will look as follows on cube opening:

-The table will display initial data (the Value fact), calculated values (the Change fact) and data will be also aggregated from the region level to federal districts and country level.
+The table will display source data (the Value fact), calculated values (the Change fact) and data will also be aggregated from the Regions level to the Federal Districts and the Russian Federation level.

 See also: